 - 5.3.1 communication including the making and keeping of relationships; - 5.3.2 assertiveness and skills of decision making; - 5.3.4 recognising and using opportunities to develop a healthy lifestyle.

 Detailed information can be found in Religion and Society schemes of work.
+Information about the RSE curriculum is available to parents on the school website.

 6. ORGANISATION